dsheiko/react-html5-form/README.md

 ### Props
 - `<Function>` `onSubmit` - form submit handler
 - `<Function>` `onMount` - callback that gets invoked in `componentDidMount()`, it receives component instance as parameter
+- `<Function>` `onUpdate` - callback that gets invoked when form ready (all input groups registered) and when it changes validity state.
+It's intended to be used with Redux to update tree state
 - all the attributes of Form HTML element

 ### API